-The highly anticipated Principles for Responsible Banking will be publicly launched by their 30 Founding Banks on September 23rd, at a high-level event hosted at BNP Paribas — during the United Nations General Assembly.
+The highly anticipated Principles for Responsible Banking were publicly launched by their 30 Founding Banks on September 23rd, at a high-level event hosted at BNP Paribas — during the United Nations General Assembly.

-The event will bring together bank CEOs and global thought leaders, as well as environmental and sustainable development experts to explore the implementation and impact potential of the newly launched Principles for Responsible Banking.
+The event brought together bank CEOs and global thought leaders, as well as environmental and sustainable development experts to explore the implementation and impact potential of the newly launched Principles for Responsible Banking.

-This free-to-attend banking industry event is open to the public.
-Approximately 350 attendees are expected, including 20+ bank CEOs, bank sustainability leads, investors, stakeholders, policy makers & regulators, academia, civil society organizations and international media.
+The event had approximately 350 attendees, including 20+ bank CEOs, bank sustainability leads, investors, stakeholders, policy makers & regulators, academia, civil society organizations and international media.